Wayfarerdesert/refill-impact-dashboard/README.md

 4. Ensure Firebase is installed in your project using `npm install firebase`.

+5. Ensure canvas-confetti is installed, simply run the following command in your terminal: `npm install --save canvas-confetti`

 ### Compile and Hot-Reload for Development

-5. Run the development server with hot-reloading enabled using:
+6. Run the development server with hot-reloading enabled using:

 ```sh
 npm run dev